 Tickets

-Tickets for FC Augsburg can be bought on the official website of the club, whereafter you can print them or pick them up at the ticket office at the stadium.
+Tickets for FC Augsburg can be bought on the club's official website.
+You can either print them yourself or pick them up at the stadium's ticket office.

 How to get there

-Augsburg lays along the A8 motorway between Stuttgart and Munich.
-Take at junction Augsburg-West the B17 around the city, until the WWK Arena appears in sight.
+Augsburg lies along the A8 motorway between Stuttgart and Munich.
+At junction Augsburg-West, take the B17 around the city until the WWK Arena appears in sight.
 There's a lot of space for parking available.

-From Augsburg Hauptbahnhof tram 8 goes directly to the stadium.
-With a match ticket, the tram is free.
+From Augsburg Hauptbahnhof, tram 8 goes directly to the stadium.
+If you have your match ticket with you, then you can take the tram for free.

 Images: Shutterstock, BSR Agency